Nursing is a job of service to others when they are most in need.

 Why the difference?
 Hospitals are staffed 24/7, and 12-hour shifts provide better continuity because patients are under the care of a different nurse only twice a day.
 Hospitals generally consider 36 hours a full-time week.
 Part-time nurses work anywhere from 10 to 30 hours a week.

-In the nurses’ survey, the highest number of respondents, 62%, said they work between 30 and 40 hours a week.
-The next highest number, 29%, said they work more than 40 hours a week.
-And only 9% said they work fewer than 30 hours a week.
+In the 2017 AMN nurses’ survey, the highest number of respondents, 62%, said they worked between 30 and 40 hours per week.
+The next highest number, 29%, said they worked more than 40 hours per week.
+And only 9% said they worked fewer than 30 hours per week.

 Why Is There a Nursing Shortage?